MiSchroe/ioBroker.klf200/README.md

     -   subType - Depending on the category the sub type defines special kinds or capabilities, e.g. for a window a '1' means that the window has a rain sensor.
     -   targetFP1Raw - Setting this state to a value different to 54272 (0xD400) lets the product
         include this functional parameter when setting a new target position.
-See below for further details.
+See [below](#functional-parameters) for further details.
     -   targetFP2Raw, targetFP3Raw, targetFP4Raw - Same as targetFP1Raw, but for the different
         functional parameters.
     -   targetPosition - Set this state to a value between 0% and 100% to move a window or to dim a light.
 This state is writable.
     -   targetPositionRaw - This state reflects the target position converted to a raw value.
+According to type of the actuator the values can be mapped either from 0% to 100% or vice versa.
+See the table at [Functional parameters](#functional-parameters) for details about how the values must be mapped.
+        This state is writable.
     -   timestamp - Timestamp of the last known position in local time.
     -   typeID - Type of the product, e.g. window, light, roller shutter.
     -   velocity - Velocity at which the product operates.
 The velocity depends on